Nathan-Somto/Nathan-Somto/README.md

-- 👋 Hi, I’m @wildcatmidnight883
+- 👋 Hi, My real name is Somtochi Mkparu
-- 👀 I’m interested in front end Web development and Mobile Development
+ I’m interested in front end Web development
-- 🌱 I’m currently learning Javascript and React Native
-- 💞️ I’m looking to collaborate on Web based or Mobile based projects
-- 📫 How to reach me twitter,instagram and linkedin
+I am currently learning javascript so that i can  move on to web frameworks like react , angular and vue.js

 <!---
 wildcatmidnight883/wildcatmidnight883 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.